Engineering Research Contributions:

 Massive amounts of transportation data are generated every day.
 These data can support transportation planning, policy, and research— especially when it comes to emerging mobility options such as scootersharing, bikesharing, and ridehailing.
 However, there are not yet well-established mechanisms for sharing mobility data.
 New policy frameworks are needed to streamline and expand mobility data sharing while respecting privacy and proprietary concerns.
 Frameworks that achieve these goals must consider how best to (1) standardize, (2) share, (3) securely store, and (4) analyze and apply mobility data.
 This brief summarizes insights from the UC Davis issue paper “Mobility Data Sharing: Challenges and Policy Recommendations”, which addresses each of the above components....For a concise summary see the 2-page Policy Brief.

-Notable Automated Vehicle Research from Colleagues Institute of Transportation Studies:
+Notable Automated Vehicle Research from Colleagues at the Institute of Transportation Studies: